TomerFi/switcher_webapi/README.md

 You can also add another optional environment variable, `-e CONF_THROTTLE=5.0` for setting the throttle time between consecutive requests, this is optional and the default value is `5.0`.

 ## Usage
-Once running, you can send REST reqeusts towards the container. </br>
+Once running, you can send REST requests towards the container. </br>

-With the exception of the `create_schedule` requests, all the requests requiering input can take it as a json body or in the form of query parameters.</br>
+With the exception of the `create_schedule` requests, all the requests requiring input can take it as a json body or in the form of query parameters.</br>
 </br>

 ### /switcher/get_state